 The amount of intestine that needs to be resected will depend upon the length of the strangulated portion.
 Most commonly, a loop of intestine is involved, which may vary in length from 30-50cm to many metres.
 The small intestine of the average adult horse is around 25m long — up to half of this length can, if necessary, be removed.

-A proportion of horses that undergo surgical correction will not survive.
+A proportion of horses that undergo surgical correction for pedunculated lipoma will not survive.